freesewing/freesewing/markdown/org/docs/patterns/simon/instructions/en.md

 ![Sew collar and undercollar together](3a.png)

-Place both collar parts with the good sides together, and sew them together at the standard seam allowance.
+Place both collar parts with the _good sides together_, and sew them together at the standard seam allowance.

 #### Trim seam allowance